james-gould/azure-keyvault-emulator/README.md

 builder.Services.AddAzureKeyVaultEmulator(vaultUri, secrets: true, keys: true, certificates: false);
 ```

-Or if don't want to introduce a new dependency you can achieve the same behaviour with `ClientOptions`.
+Or if you don't want to introduce a new dependency you can achieve the same behaviour with `ClientOptions`.

 Setting up a `SecretClient` for example: